python/cpython/Doc/library/functions.rst

 .. function:: filter(function, iterable)

-   Construct an iterator from those elements of *iterable* for which *function* returns true.  *iterable* may be either a sequence, a container which supports iteration, or an iterator.
+   Construct an iterator from those elements of *iterable* for which *function* returns true.  *iterable* must be a sequence or some other :term:`iterable`.
    If *function* is ``None``, the identity function is assumed, that is, all elements of *iterable* that are false are removed.

    Note that ``filter(function, iterable)`` is equivalent to the generator expression ``(item for item in iterable if function(item))`` if function is